-If you are organising a special event, such as a charity event, celebration or procession you need to let us know.
+If your event involves closing roads, making roads one-way or suspending parking you must apply for a TTRO at least three months in advance.
 This will enable us to try to prevent delays to your event by coordinating other activities accordingly.

-If no restrictions are needed you still need to register your event at least three months before it takes place.
+If you don’t need to close the road or change any other restrictions, you still need to register your event at least three months before it takes place.
 We recommend involving us as soon as possible so we can make sure that you have a suitable traffic management plan prepared by your chosen Chapter 8 accredited contractor.